TransBoys/SISTEMA-CATALOGO-FESTAS/documentation/nostr/nostr.md

 - There are two components: clients and relays.
 Each user runs a client.
 Anyone can run a relay.
 - Every user is identified by a public key.
 Every post is signed.
 Every client validates these signatures.
-- Clients fetch data from relays of their choice and publish data to other relays o
+- Clients fetch data from relays of their choice and publish data to other relays of their choice.
+A relay doesn't talk to another relay, only directly to users.
+- For example, to "follow" someone a user just instructs their client to query the relays it knows for posts from that public key.
+- On startup, a client queries data from all relays it kno